ervingegprifti/numbertheoryalgorithms/terms_and_conditions.md

 ## Contact Us

-If you have any questions about these Terms, please contact us at:
+If you have any questions about these Terms, please get in touch with us at: gegprifti.ervin@gmail.com

-📧 gegprifti.ervin@gmail.com